CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 # Usage

 Start with this `build.gradle`.
 I would *strongly* suggest using modern tech - Java 17 and Gradle 7.6, to be specific.
-(Gradle 8 might work too, if you use version `2.2-SNAPSHOT`.)
+(Gradle 8 might work too, if you use version `2.2-SNAPSHOT` or later.)

 ```groovy
 buildscript {